 It is very important that you have read and understand the document before any assessments or exams.

 Please click here for a useful video outlining the key information for candidates.

-The exam boards have now published their timetables for the summer 2022 examination series.
-These include GCSE, BTEC and Cambridge National examinations.
+The exam boards have now published their provisional timetables for the summer 2023 examination series which can be found here.

-The awarding bodies have designated Wednesday 29 June 2022 as a ‘contingency day’ for examinations.
+The awarding bodies have designated Thursday 8th June 2023, Thursday 15th June 2023 and Wednesday 28th June 2023 as ‘contingency days’ for examinations.
 This is consistent with the qualification regulators’ document Exam system contingency plan: England, Wales and Northern Ireland – gov.uk/government/publications/ exam-system-contingency-plan-england-wales-and-northern-ireland

 The designation of a ‘contingency day’ within the common examination timetable is in the event of national or significant local disruption to examinations in the United Kingdom.